How to Select a Printer Tray with Tray Selector

 Tray Selector allows you to print a second print job to another printer with all the usual printer tray selection options.
 Using this method, you can set up various advanced printing options – for example printing your documents to a PDF file and as a hard copy to a printer – with a single click.

-To achieve this, click the “Advanced Copies…” button (as shown below).
-A new dialogue box will open allowing you to select another printer, tray combination and number of copies to print.
 By default this feature is turned off.
 Increase the number of copies from 0 to however many you require to turn it on.
 You can also select a different or the same printer and chose different tray settings for this extra printer.
 Once again say adios to macros in word and just use Tray Selector.

 Mail merge documents

 If you have a Mail Merge document and want to print it using Tray Selector it is quite simple.
 Setup your Mail Merge document in word and preview it to ensure it is correct in the usual way.
 Once you are sure your data is correct.
 At this point do not click finish and merge.

 Instead click your Tray Selector button.
 Tray Selector should then automatically recognize that the document is a mail merge and display the dialog box (shown) prompting you to take action.

 If you click Each letter then each merged letter of your document will be printed using your Tray Selector settings.
 Clicking Current letter will just print the current document (i.e. unmerged) and clicking Cancel will print nothing.
+You can also check the box to turn off the autodetect of mail merge and always print the current document.

 Registering your license key